 While we do our best to keep conversations about holiday weight, fitness resolutions and diet talk away from them (or I hope you do), they hear it.
 All of it.
 And it impacts them and the way they see their body.
 The choices you make and actions that you take impact them and what they grow up to believe is normal.
 Reasonable.
 Required, even.

-Some of them are aimed at a younger audience in the list below, while others would be better for teens.
+Some of them are aimed at body image for girls in the younger audience, while others would be better for teens.

 Minnie and Max are OK!: A Story to Help Children Develop a Positive Body (3 – 7 years)

 Love Your Body: Your body can do amazing things… (6+ years)